Supper Club: A garlic and spinach pasta recipe that the whole family will love

-This tasty pasta recipe is an extract from Abra Berens' cookbook, 'Ruffage: A Practical Guide to Vegetables'.
+Keep it simple this Bank Holiday Monday with this tasty pasta recipe from Abra Berens' cookbook, 'Ruffage: A Practical Guide to Vegetables'.

 Garlic and Spinach Pasta

 - 1 small onion, cut into thin slices

 - 120ml white wine or dry vermouth